vishal2github/noJava/Theoretical_Notes/Class.md

 ### **Class in relation with variables and method**

 + Case 1: Class.static_variable

   + X.y

   + Suppose, 'X' is class, then after-dot entity 'y' will be a static (aka, reference) variable.

 + Case 2: Class.static_method()

   + X.y()

   + Suppose, if 'X' is a class, then after-dot entity 'y()' will be a static method.

 + Conclusion from Case 1 and 2

   + Class will have one of the two entities after the 'dot' symbol, either static variable or static method.

 + Case 3: reference_variable.nonStatic_Variable

   + x.y

   + Suppose, if 'x' is a reference (aka, static) variable, then after-dot entity 'y' will be a non-static variable.

 + Case 4: Class.reference_variable.nonStatic_variable

   + X.y.z

   + Suppose, if 'X' is a class, then 'y' will be a reference (aka static) variable and 'z' will be a non-static varible.

 + Case 5: Class obj =  -.-.reference_variable

   + AA c = x.y.z;

   + If 'c' is an object variable of class 'AA', then 'x' will be ?, 'y' will be ?, and 'z' will be a reference variable.

   + 'z' will be a reference variable as it is the value that is to be assigned to 'c' object of class AA.

 <br>

 ### **Keywords used with class**

-+ The four keywords used with classes are
++ The four keywords used with classes are:

   + Abstract

   + Final

   + Public

   + Default

 <br>